oauth-wg/oauth-selective-disclosure-jwt/main.md

 so that HASH(salt | claim_value) equals the hash.

 Furthermore the hash algorithms MD2, MD4, MD5, RIPEMD-160, and SHA-1
-revealed fundamental weaknesses and they should no longer be used.
+revealed fundamental weaknesses and they MUST NOT be used.

 ## Holder Binding {#holder_binding_security}